rdkcentral/firebolt-apis/requirements/specifications/openrpc-extensions/app-passthrough-apis.md

 > Match the *last* parameter schema on the provider method so that the result can be passed through.
 >
-> Have a property that matches the *last* parameter schema on the provider method so that the result can be passed through.
+> Have a property that matches the *last* parameter name and schema on the provider method so that the result can be passed through.

 Example platform method with context:
 ```json